satelit-project/protoc-rust/README.md

 * `grpc-server` – generate server side code for gRPC services.
 * `no-flat-modules` – map protobuf packages to Rust modules (See `Config` documentation for pitfalls).

+Additionally, if you want generated services to be compatible with `tower-hyper` crate, install plugin with `tower-hyper` feature enabled.